Articles of Incorporation Template

 You can draft your Articles of Incorporation using our template.
 Once you customize it, it’s recommended to have a legal professional approve it to verify that it is legally compliant.

-How to File Articles of Incorporation
+How To File Articles of Incorporation

 While incorporating your company, you may still ask yourself, “Where should Articles of Incorporation be filed?”